Success Strategies For Everyone

 Visualizing prepares us for making our imagined reality into solid reality.
 This means moving back and forth between visualization and practice.

 For those of you who think a world-class athlete is somehow different and so it just comes easy to him or her, remember Michael Jordan’s world-famous “Maybe it’s my fault” commercial?
-Jordan, the world’s greatest basketball player, said, “Maybe I led you to believe that waterfallbasketball was a God-given gift and not something I worked for every single day of my life.”
+Jordan, the world’s greatest basketball player, said, “Maybe I led you to believe that basketball was a God-given gift and not something I worked for every single day of my life.”
 Jordan got up at dawn to practice and was

 well-known for using visualization and other techniques to improve his game.
 He made basketball look natural and easy.